50 years Corolla: Keiichi Tsuchiya’s AE86 experience

 Watch the full video below:

-The video has been filmed in a typical late 80s Best Motoring style and reminds me a bit of Keiichi Tsuchiya’s Plusply videos.
-The Plusply video was the illegal drift video by Keiichi Tsuchiya that inspired many young Japanese boys to become drifters.
-Tsuchiya got expelled and lost his driving license for shooting the video, resulting in him never promoting street racing.
+The video has been filmed in a typical late 80s Best Motoring style and reminds me a bit of Keiichi Tsuchiya’s Pluspy Touge videos.
+The Touge videos were the illegal drift videos by Pluspy that featured Keiichi Tsuchiya drifting, which inspired many young Japanese boys to become drifters.
+Tsuchiya got expelled and nearly lost his driving license for shooting the video, resulting in his never promoting street racing.
 Even if Toyota didn’t intend to nod back to those, this is still is a cool video they made!

 Direct link to video: Keiichi Tsuchiya’s driving impression of the AE86 Corolla Levin